MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-onedrive-error-message.md

 5. Select **More classic features**.
 6. Under **Classic site collections page**, select **Open**.
 7. Select the site that you're sharing from, and then click **Sharing** in the ribbon.
 8. Under **Site collection additional settings**, add the domain that you want to share with to the list of allowed domains.
-Alternatively, you can turn off domain filtering by clearing the **Limit external sharing using domains**. check box.
+Alternatively, you can turn off domain filtering by clearing the **Limit external sharing using domains** check box.
 9. Click **Save**.

 Try sharing again.

 ## OSE404

-Error OSE404 indicates that the user you are trying to share with a domain that is on the deny list for the site that you're sharing from.
+Error OSE404 indicates that the site from which you're sharing blocks sharing with people on specific domains.
+The person you're trying to share with is on one of the listed domains.
 To change this setting:

 1. Sign in to https://admin.microsoft.com as a global or SharePoint admin.
 (If you see a message that you don't have permission to access the page, you don't have Office 365 administrator permissions in your organization.)